Skip to main content

 (field: string, operator: string, misc: { fieldData: Field }) => ValueEditorType

-This function is invoked to get the type of ValueEditor for the given field and operator.
-Allowed values are "text" (the default if the function is not provided or if null is returned), "select", "multiselect", "checkbox", "radio", "textarea", and "switch".
+Returns the ValueEditor type for the given field and operator.
+Options: "text" (default), "select", "multiselect", "checkbox", "radio", "textarea", "switch".

 getValueSources